metrics-js/process/README.md

 ### Eventloop lag

-The Eventloop lag collector emit a metric with the lag of the eventloop in seconds.
+The Eventloop lag collector emits a metric with the lag of the eventloop in seconds.

  * **metric name:** nodejs_eventloop_lag_seconds
  * **collected when:** On every collect